Rentvesting: pros and cons

 - Stamp duty charged on the mortgage

-Say you've got your eye on a nice house in the suburbs, and you have the money to buy it.
-But you're not in a position to live in it right now: maybe you don't have a family or kids yet, or maybe you prefer living close to the city still.
-Finding a rental property in these desirable areas is much easier than finding a house to buy, and will usually be way more affordable.
+Say you've got your eye on a nice house in the suburbs, and you have the money to buy it, but you're not in a position to live in it right now.
+Finding a rental property in these desirable areas is much easier than finding a house to buy and will usually be way more affordable.

-In the meantime, you can buy that further-out property and rent it out to someone who is ready to live there, and when the time is right you have a house ready-made for you to move into.
+In the meantime, you can buy that further-out property and rent it out to someone else, and when the time is right, you have a house ready-made for you to move into.

-Rentvesting is therefore normally suitable for people with short-term living aspirations, who still want to make a long-term investment.
-That's why it's so popular among young first home buyers, who may want a more flexible lifestyle.
+Rentvesting is therefore normally suitable for people with short-term living goals, who still want to make a long-term investment.
+This is why it's so popular among young first-home buyers, who may want a more flexible lifestyle.

 The cons of investing while renting